shree214ram/DSA/Algorithms/Window Sliding(4)/Smallest window in a String containing all characters of other String-Leetcode-76/readme.md

     7. Print the substr (start , minWindow)

    ### I have understood the Approach but i have done 2 times big mistake step 3 in sunnyTest23May.js and sunnytest20March2023.js

+   # Latest 2026 Work

+   1. gfg.js is the Solution with 2 hash array which can be work if interviewer dont want space low it O(N).
+Its easy to explain and Implementation

+   2. optimized_solution_2026_April_22.js is the More Optimised with single storage array